 If filter coefficients are known, they can be entered directly on this tab (see Figure 22) for both biquads for both left and right channels.
-The filter response are not shown on the Effect Filter Response graph for user filters.
+The filter response does not show on the Effect Filter Response graph for user filters.